 Matt: I think as far as that goes, that it would be better for St. Mark's to publicize it more.
 I think it's a great program, and it offers a lot of different learning opportunities for students that attend St. Mark's.
-And being St. Mark's kids, everyone wants to learn, and they want to learn whatever they want to learn about, and GOA is a great way to either go and get an introduction - like I did - or go and take complicated courses over very specific types of material - like Bill did.
-I think it would be better for the GOA program and for St. Mark's in general if St. Mark's publicized it more in the future as an option for kids who want to take electives.
+And being St. Mark's kids, everyone wants to learn, and they want to learn whatever they want to learn about, and GOA is a great way to ei-GOA course is absolutely worth it.
+It is really good ther go and get an introduction - like I did - or go and take complicated courses over very specific types of material - like Bill did.
+I think it would be Bill: Yes.
+There wasn't another elective that I would better for the GOA program and for St. Mark's in as an option for kids who want to take electives.